MCC Can Get You in the Class You Need, When You Need It

-Accelerated Classes Offered in the Fall Can Complete Your Schedule
+Accelerated Classes Offered in the Spring Can Complete Your Schedule

 Each year, Manchester Community College offers a variety of credit-bearing courses that are in a format that is shorter than the traditional 15-week (fall and spring) semester.
 These courses may be held on the MCC campus or be offered online (or a combination), and may take place days, evenings or even weekends.
 The Spring 2018 accelerated courses start January 17 (8 weeks), February 2 (12 weeks) and March 19 (8 weeks).

 The current accelerated course offerings can be found on myCommNet.
 All summer and winter credit courses are accelerated.
 For spring and fall offerings, look for “Late Start” or “8-wk” in the title, and check the “Date” column for the start date.
 The “Inst Methd” column will let you know if the course is on campus or online.

 Need Info on Enrolling?